bjackman/bjackman.github.io/content/posts/curl-bash.md

 [seccomp](https://www.kernel.org/doc/html/v5.0/userspace-api/seccomp_filter.html),
 and even ptrace. [gVisor](https://gvisor.dev/) is quite an interesting case that uses KVM in an interesting way.

+[^hypervisor]: Actually, for KVM to be a solid sandbox, not only KVM itself (the kernel component) but also the VMM (the userspace component, e.g. QEMU) needs to be solid too.

 [^spectrum-sandboxing]: I'm being pretty harsh here.
 Escaping a plain Podman container isn't very hard, but it _does actually require an exploit_.
 And